akblakney/mic-rng/README.md

 My main motivation for making this project in addition to my [previous](https://github.com/akblakney/Von-Neumann-randomness-extractor) Von Neumann extractor project mentioned above, is that the previous one is implemented in C which makes interfacing with libraries and external hardware (microphone) a bit more complicated.
 I think this project is cleaner in terms of functionality: Once everything is setup, there is no need to pre-record a `.wav` file to generate random numbers; in fact as long as you have a mic connected you can get output immediately with `mic-rng -f ascii` (prints random ascii characters).

 Another convenient thing about Python is that they have hash functions built in, so I can include a hash extraction option out of the box, without requiring users to go install a separate hash library.
 The hash extraction option is a good one to have because it is far more efficient than Von Neumann extraction.

+## Plotting Functionality

+Any true random number generator (TRNG), as opposed to a pseudo-random number generator (PRNG) needs a physical source of entropy